 If you are planning a speech, and want to persuade others, it helps to brush up on the following rhetorical devices.
 Make your points memorable, and draw attention to good reasoning, with a well placed smattering of the following devices in your motivational speech:

-The Rhetorical Question.
 Here you ask a question, where the answer is implied or obvious.
 This technique is used to force the listener to agree with you and build rapport.

 For example: Great weather, isn't it?
 Perhaps one of the most used rhetorical questions, if the weather is great, this builds instant agreement.
 Other examples include: